W

 Small project

-Routine removal of bird dropping from window sills does not pose serious health risks for most people.
+The routine removal of bird dropping from window sills does not pose serious health risks for most people.
 When cleaning, you should wear disposable gloves and washable clothing.

 Large project

-If you are planning a large cleanup, such as removing droppings from a solar panel, we strongly recommend you to call our Panel Pros team because we care about our customers and follow these steps:
+If you are planning a large cleanup, such as removing droppings from a solar panel, we strongly recommend you call our Panel Pros team because we care about our customers and follow these steps:

 - Minimize dust using high-powered water hoses.
 Cover the area with a plastic sheet or moisten the work area.
-This prevents inhalation, reduces the risk of infection and prevents the spread of dust beyond the work area.
+This prevents inhalation, reduces the risk of infection, and prevents the spread of dust beyond the work area.

 - After cleaning an area, wash it off regularly to prevent future buildup.

-Panel Pros team is here to assist you in preventing or treating bird nesting around solar panels and complete the thorough bird dropping clean up to prevent any diseases and biohazards from bird droppings.
+Panel Pros team is here to assist you in preventing or treating bird nesting around solar panels and complete the thorough bird-dropping clean-up to prevent any diseases and biohazards from bird droppings.
 Take care of your health and solar panels by calling us today and scheduling a free consultation.